abraham-ukachi/tdl/README.md

 > NOTE: **`⨁`** = _FOREIGN_KEY_

 ### `users` - MySQL Table
-> ⚠️  WARNING: This table does not contain any TRIGGERs (for now 😉)

 | No. | Name | Type | Length | Null | Default | Extra |
 |:----|:-----|:-----|:-------|:-----|:--------|:-------|